alexis11hm/Omnivent-Windows-Service/README.md

 ### Running Locally

-Open the app using [Visual Studio](https://visualstudio.microsoft.com/es/) and execute the OmniventWindowsService.sln
+Open the app using [Visual Studio](https://visualstudio.microsoft.com/es/) and execute the OmniventWindowsService.sln.

 ## Versioned